Introduction: The long arm of product feedback

 Receptive allows you to embrace this information and actually use it to improve your team efficiency and customer experience, ensuring everyone is working on the right things.

-By welcoming feedback & feature requests you:
+By welcoming feedback and requests you:

 - Product teams know where to access the data to de-risk roadmapping decisions and spot new opportunities.